Sweeping restrictions take effect in coronavirus response as health officials warn US is at a tipping point

 "Based on the experience of other countries, the state of Washington, and modeling data, the sooner we begin social distancing measures on a large enough scale, the more quickly we can slow transmission of the virus," Colorado Department of Public Health and Environment Executive Director Jill Hunsaker Ryan said.

-Similar orders were issued in states including Maryland, Kentucky, Louisiana and Indiana.
+Similar orders were issued in states including Michigan, Maryland, Kentucky, Louisiana and Indiana.

 Meanwhile, states such as New York, New Jersey, Connecticut, Michigan and Wisconsin put a ban this week on gatherings of 50 people or more.